pmean/build-website/text/07/PromotingYourBook.md

 > brag about my book the way some people brag about their children.
 >
 > Does promoting a book produce a commercial bias in the talk?
 Does it
 > constitute a conflict of interest that needs to be disclosed?
-I don\'t
+I don't
 > pretend to have the answers to this question, but it is worth
 > investigating further, if only to highlight some of the issues and
 > controversies associated with conflict of interest policies.